bnicolae1986/Manual_Testing_API/Manual_Testing_API.md

 ## Defects found

-There were no defects found
+There were no defects found.

 ## Conclusions